395t/coding-assignment-week-12-opn-2/README.md

 * **CIFAR-100**  32x32, 100 Classes, 500 Training Images, 100 Test Images per Class https://www.cs.toronto.edu/~kriz/cifar.html
 * **TinyImageNet**  64x64, 200 Classes, 500 Training, 50 Test Images per Class http://cs231n.stanford.edu/reports/2015/pdfs/yle_project.pdf

 Normally, the training data for these datasets is balanced and has equal number of images per class.
 However, the paper for these experiments deals with long-tailed data distributions.
 Therefore, we took these three datasets and created long-tailed versions of these datasets that we will refer to as Long-Tailed CIFAR-10, Long-Tailed CIFAR-100, and Long-Tailed Tiny ImageNet.
-We created these new training datasets by sampling fewer and fewer imaages from successive labels.
+We created these new training datasets by sampling fewer and fewer images for successive class labels.
 For instance, the data frequency distribution for our Long-Tailed CIFAR-10 dataset looks like this:

 <p float="middle">
   <img src="./notebooks/DecouplingRepresentationAndClassifer/Images/CIFARDataDistribution.PNG", width = "50%"/>